rook/rook/SECURITY.md

 should:

 1. Be an active distributor of Rook.
-2. Have a user base not limited to your own organization.
+2. Have a user base not limited to your organization.
-3. Have a publicly verifiable track record up to present day of fixing security issues.
+3. Have a publicly verifiable track record up to the present day of fixing security issues.
 4. Not be a downstream or rebuild of another distributor.
-5. Be a participant and active contributor in the community.
+5. Be a participant and active contributor to the community.
 6. Accept the [Embargo Policy](#embargo-policy) that is outlined above.
 7. Have someone already on the list vouch for the person requesting membership on behalf of your distribution.